michidk/vscli/README.md

 ![Screenshot showing the recent UI feature.](.github/images/recent.png)

+Read [here](https://blog.lohr.dev/launching-dev-containers) about the journey of reverse engineering Microsoft's dev container CLI in order to make this.

 ## Features

 - A shorthand for launching vscode projects (to be used like the `code` command but with dev container support)